sonniebailey/sonniebailey.github.io/about-content.md

 There are two reasons we do this:

-* To provide prospective clients with confidence that they are not committing to an exorbitant amount of money if doesn't meet their expectations.
+* To provide you with confidence that you're not committing to paying an exorbitant amount of money if the service doesn't meet your expectations.

 * To keep me honest, and on my toes.
 In the world of professional services, it can be difficult to get a sense of whether clients are satisfied and their expectations are being met.
-If I tie the amount of money we receive directly to this, then I will actually receive this feedback and be better able to calibrate to client expectations.
+If I tie the amount of money I receive directly to this, then there's no avoiding this feedback.

-#### What's included in the $6,000 price vs what's extra?
+#### Are there any extras?

 I provide the same service to everyone.
+There is no "would you like fries with that?" element to Fairhaven Wealth's business model.

-There are no "added extras", unless you can come up with something creative you specifically want to engage me for, over and above my normal service.
-This hasn't happened to date.
+If you can come up with something creative you specifically want to engage me for, over and above the normal INSIGHT service, then I would consider that.
+But it hasn't happened to date.

 #### Isn't $6,000 expensive?

 Yes.

 Well, it is for most people.
 Not for everyone.

 And even if something is expensive, it can still be worth it.

-#### Is the service worth $6,000?
+Is the service *worth* $6,000 for *most* people?

-For most people?
 No.

-For some people?
+Is the service worth $6,000 for *some* people?
 Yes.

 Lots of things are expensive and not worth it for the majority of people, but worth it for some people.
 Most people can't justify owning a Porsche, for instance, but some people can.

-If you think the service is expensive and you're unlikely to get that amount of value from our discussions, then it's a strong indication that this service isn't for you.
+If you think the service is expensive and you're unlikely to get that amount of value from our discussions, then that's fine!
+This service isn't for you.

+If you're worth a lot of money, and Fairhaven Wealth's services move the needle even a small amount by, for instance, making sure your asset allocation is appropriate, or saving you from paying unnecessary fees on financial products, or making you think twice about making a poor financial decision, then it might well be worth it, beyond any psychological or emotional benefit the service offers.

+##### How Fairhaven Wealth's fee structure differs from most financial planners

-One other thing worth noting is that many financial advisers charge in a less transparent manner, and you can end up paying *significantly* more than than $6,000.
+If you have a lot of money to invest, it's also worth noting that many financial advisers planners in a less transparent manner, and you can end up paying *significantly* more than than $6,000.
+When you think about what you might pay elsewhere, $6,000 might start to seem cheap!

 Many financial planners charge annual fees that are calculated as a percentage of the financial assets they are advising on and managing.
 If you have a portfolio of $1 million, and you are being charged 1% of your portfolio, this comes to around $10,000 per year. $2 million at 1% is $20,000, $4 million is $40,000, you get the picture.
 On top of this, you might also have to pay additional platform fees for them to provide this service (which they might receive, but is a cost related to the service).
-This can make $6,000 seem cheap!

 To be clear, the service that these advisers provide is different to Fairhaven Wealth.
-They will be providing definitive advice, and are usually responsible for managing transactions on your behalf.
+They will be focused on providing definitive advice and/or financial plans, and are usually responsible for managing transactions on your behalf.
 This is valuable and important for many people.
 Many also charge less than 1%, particularly for those with larger portfolios.
-For some people, however – I believe that Fairhaven Wealth provides a lot of the genuine value that they would receive from these ongoing engagements, and possibly with lower risk and potential conflict of interest.
+For some people, I believe that Fairhaven Wealth provides a lot of the genuine value that they would receive from these ongoing engagements, and possibly with lower risk and potential conflict of interest.
 (Lower risk because there is no third party that can touch your finances, and less conflicts of interest because Fairhaven Wealth's remuneration model isn't linked to a particular class of financial assets, which could potentially lead to a bias in favour of these assets.)

 #### Can I get a similar service from other advisers for a smaller fee, or for free?